umair-iftikhar/OpenSongInfo/README.md

 The CSV format makes it easy to view, analyze, and manage song information.
 Anyone can contribute and help expand this database.

+This project is perfect for music lovers, developers, and researchers who want to explore, analyze, or build projects using song data.
+From timeless classics to modern hits, every track tells a story — and with your help, we can document them all!

 ---

 ## Rules / Guidelines